MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > [!div class="checklist"]
 >
 > - **Estimate the initial cost**: As part of your cost modeling exercise, use the [pricing calculator](https://azure.microsoft.com/pricing/calculator) to evaluate the approximate costs associated with various tiers based on the number of instances you plan to run.
 Each App Service tier offers different compute options.

 >   Continuously monitor the cost model to track expenditure.
 >
 > - **Evaluate the discounted options**: Higher tiers include dedicated compute instances.
-You can apply the reservation discount if your workload has a predictable and consistent usaeg pattern.
-To make the right choice on the type of reservation, make sure you analyze usage data.
+You can apply the reservation discount if your workload has a predictable and consistent usage pattern.
+Make sure you analyze usage data to choose the type of reservation.
 For more information, see [Save costs with App Service reserved instances](/azure/cost-management-billing/reservations/prepay-app-service).
 >
 > - **Have a good understanding of the usage meters**: You’re charged an hourly rate, prorated to the second, based on your App Service plan’s pricing tier.
 Charges apply to each scaled-out instance in your plan, based on the time the VM instance is allocated.
 Pay attention to underutilized compute resources that might be increasing your costs as result of overallocation due to suboptimal SKU selection, or poorly configured scale-in configuration.
 >
->    You can be charged for additional App Services features like custom domain registration and custom certificates, and for other resources that might be created together with your App Service resources, like a virtual network to isolate your solution, or a Key Vault to protect workload secrets.
+>    You can be charged for additional App Services features, like custom domain registration and custom certificates, and for other resources that might be created together with your App Service resources, like a virtual network to isolate your solution, or a Key Vault to protect workload secrets.
+For more information, see [App Services billing model](/azure/app-service/overview-manage-costs#understand-the-full-billing-model-for-azure-app-service).
 >
->    Review [App Services billing model](/azure/app-service/overview-manage-costs#understand-the-full-billing-model-for-azure-app-service) to learn more about this.
+> - **Consider the tradeoffs between density and isolation**: You can use App Service plans to host multiple applications on the same compute, which save costs with shared environments.
+For more information, see [Tradeoffs](#tradeoffs).
 >
-> - **Consider the tradeoffs between density and isolation**: App Service plans allow you to host multiple applications on the same compute, sharing environments to save costs.
-For guidance, see [Tradeoffs](#tradeoffs).
->
-> - **Evaluate the effect of your scaling strategy on cost**: When you implement autoscaling, it's crucial to properly design, test, and configure for scaling out and for scaling in.
+> - **Evaluate the effect of your scaling strategy on cost**: It's crucial to properly design, test, and configure for scaling out and for scaling in when you implement autoscaling.
 Be precise about maximum and minimum limits on autoscaling.
 >
->   For reliable scaling, initialize the application proactively.
-For example, instead of waiting until the CPU reaches 95% usage, trigger scaling at around 65%, to allow for sufficient time for new instances to be allocated and initialized during the scaling process.
-However, that might lead to unused capacity.
+>   Initialize the application proactively for reliable scaling.
+For example, instead of waiting until the CPU reaches 95% usage, trigger scaling at around 65% to allow for sufficient time for new instances to be allocated and initialized during the scaling process.
+However, this strategy might lead to unused capacity.
 >
->   It's recommended that you combine and balance scaling up and scaling out mechanisms.
+>   We recommended that you combine and balance scaling up and scaling out mechanisms.
 For example, the app can scale up for some time and then scale out as necessary.
-It's worth exploring higher tiers because they offer larger capacity and efficient resource usage.
-Based on usage patterns, higher Premium tiers might be cost effective because they are more capable.
+It's worth exploring higher tiers that offer larger capacity and efficient resource usage.
+Based on usage patterns, higher Premium tiers might be more cost effective because they are more capable.
 >
 > - **Optimize environment costs**: Consider Basic or Free tier for running pre-production environments.
-These are low performance tiers that are less expensive.
+These are low-performance tiers that are less expensive.
 If these tiers are suitable, use governance to enforce those tiers, constrain the number of instances and CPUs, restrict scaling, and limit log retention, other possible configurations.
 >
-> - **Implement design patterns**: This strategy reduces the volume of requests your workload generates.
-Consider using patterns like [Backend for Frontends](/azure/architecture/patterns/backends-for-frontends) and [Gateway Aggregation](/azure/architecture/patterns/gateway-aggregation), which can reduce costs by minimizing the number of requests.
+> - **Implement design patterns**: This strategy reduces the volume of requests that your workload generates.
+Consider using patterns like [Backend for frontends](/azure/architecture/patterns/backends-for-frontends) and [Gateway aggregation](/azure/architecture/patterns/gateway-aggregation), which can reduce costs by minimizing the number of requests.
 >
 > - **Regularly check costs related to data**: Extending data retention periods or opting for more expensive storage tiers might lead to higher storage costs.
 More expenses can accumulate due to both bandwidth usage and prolonged retention of logging data.
 >
 >   Consider implementing caching to minimize data transfer costs.
 Start with local in-memory caching, and then explore distributed caching options to reduce the number of requests to the backend database.
-If your database is located in a different region, be mindful of the bandwidth traffic costs associated with cross-region communication.
+Be mindful of the bandwidth traffic costs associated with cross-region communication if your database is located in a different region.
 >
 > - **Optimize deployment costs**: By taking advantage of deployment slots, you can optimize costs because the slot runs in the same compute environment as the production instance.
 Use them strategically for scenarios like blue-green deployments, where you switch between slots to minimize downtime and ensure smooth transitions.
 >